Comprehensive Energy Footprint Benchmarking of Strong Parallel Electrified Powertrain: PS3 Implementation

-\subsection{STEP-2 - solving integer states and controls}
+\subsection{Step-2: Solving Integer States and Controls}

-Once step-1 is solved, we obtain the optimal trajectories of consistent variables, $(v, d, a)$, and the trajectories of the relaxed discrete variables $(\tilde{g},\tilde{e})$.
-Step-2 of the PS3 algorithm is about finding the optimal integer trajectories $(g,e)$ from the relaxed solutions that satisfy combinatorial constraints, and it requires solving a mixed-integer quadratic program.
-Inherently, the step-2 problem is about solving an optimal control problem of four integer states $(g,e,\sigma_g,\sigma_e)$ and two integer controls $(g_\mathrm{cmd},e_\mathrm{cmd})$ while satisfying the additional combinatorial constraints.
-However, by virtue of reformulation into a mixed-integer quadratic program we can pose the same problem with only two types of discrete optimization variables, gear number and engine on/off.
-To solve we use a formulation of MIQP similar to the one described in the prequel paper's gear example.
-In particular, we make use of the vectorized forms of relaxed and binary-equivalent gear number trajectories.
-The binary gear trajectory is denoted using $b_j(k)\in \{0,1\}$ which will take value $0$ if $j$-th gear at time $k$ is inactive, and value $1$ if it is active.
-Similarly, the relaxed gear trajectory is denoted using $r'_j(k)\in [0,1]$.
+Once step-1 is solved, we obtain the optimal trajectories of consistent variables $(v, d, a)$ and the trajectories of the relaxed discrete variables $(\tilde{g},\tilde{e})$.
+From this point onward, the trajectories of consistent variables $(v, d, a)$ are held known and fixed.
+Step-2 of the PS3 algorithm is about finding the optimal integer trajectories $(g,e)$ from the relaxed solutions that satisfy dwell-time constraints by solving a mixed-integer quadratic program (MIQP).
+Effectively, it solves an optimal control problem of four discrete states $(g,e,\sigma_g,\sigma_e)$ with difference equations (\ref{gear_equation_1})-(\ref{eng_equation_2}) and two discrete controls $(g_\mathrm{cmd},e_\mathrm{cmd})$ subject to relevant constraints.
+However, by reformulation as an MIQP we have $N=1200$ engine on/off related and $6\cdot N=7200$ gear number related binary variables.
+The binary gear trajectory is denoted by $b_j(k)\in \{0$ ($j$-th gear inactive)$,1$ ($j$-th gear active)$\}$.
+Similarly, the relaxed equivalent of binary gear trajectory is denoted using $r'_j(k)\in [0,1]$ which is known directly from $\tilde{g}(k)$ trajectory.

 Before the MIQP is defined, we start off from the optimal trajectories of consistent variables, $v$ and $a$ to arrive at all possible shaft speed and shaft angular acceleration values for the 6 gears at every time step.
-Naturally, not all gears will always be feasible in the complete drive cycle due to violation of the maximum shaft speed constraint.
-Another reason for infeasibility of a gear at a given time is when the corresponding maximum torque constraint is violated.
-However, the torque constraints are dependent on the engine switch as given in section \ref{subsubsec:Eng_Mot model}.
-Nonetheless, as stated below we arrive at two gear-feasibility binary matrices $B_{0}$ (used when $e=0$) and $B_{1}$ (used when $e=1$), each of size $N$ (length of drive cycle) by $6$.
+Naturally, not all gears will always be feasible in the complete drive cycle due to violation of the maximum shaft speed constraint (\ref{shaftSpeed_PathConst}).
+Another reason for infeasibility of a gear at a given time is when the corresponding maximum torque constraint (\ref{MotTorq_PathConst})(\ref{EngTorq3_PathConst}) is violated, which also depends on the engine on/off status.
+To capture these path constraints (\ref{eq:pathEMICE}), we arrive at two gear-feasibility binary matrices $B_{0}$ (when $e=0$) and $B_{1}$ (when $e=1$), each of size $N\times 6$.
+Other path constraints (\ref{battCurr_pathConstraint}) and (\ref{eq:vehconst}) of the original control problem are irrelevant.
 For the $k$-th time step (out of $N$ steps), and $j$-th gear number,

-where, the subscript $j$ and paranthesized $k$ indicates dependence on the gear choice and time step, respectively.
-Once the two gear-feasibility matrices are determined, we formulate and solve the mixed-integer quadratic program given below: